 Two-generation approaches for low-income parents and children represent a promising and innovative antipoverty strategy for families, and are gaining momentum across the United States.
 These programs open the cycle of opportunity for families by simultaneously promoting human capital among parents and children.
 In recent years, the appeal of a two-generation perspective has led to a number of on-the-ground programs that combine early childhood education services for children with adult-oriented services that aim to promote parents’ education, employment and economic self-sufficiency.
-IPR social psychologist Lindsay Chase-Lansdale and her research team are at the forefront of developing the theory, programmatic design and implementation, and research behind the two-generation initiative.
+IPR developmental psychologist Lindsay Chase-Lansdale and her research team are at the forefront of developing the theory, programmatic design and implementation, and research behind the two-generation initiative.

 - Flyer.
 2013.
 "Evanston two-generation initiative."

 - Media advisory.
 2013.
 "Furthering kids' and parents' success at same time," Northwestern University, June 28.

 - Tobacman, Jessica.
 2013.
 Opening life opportunities with two-generation education.
 Inquiry (spring), pp. 14-16.

 - Sommer, T., L. Chase–Lansdale, J. Brooks–Gunn, et al. 2012.
 Early childhood education centers and mothers’ postsecondary attainment: A new conceptual framework for a dual–generation education intervention.
 Teachers College Record 114(10): 1–40.